PlanetDogeCodes/Pocket-Compiler/PocketCompiler/docs/V23_PHASE11_CONTROLS_AUDIO.md

 - START: run/compile
 - SELECT: controls menu

-No pointer lock approximation was added.
+Pointer lock approximation was not added, but is a planned next feature.

 ### File explorer